mikeizbicki/ucr-cs100/textbook/tools/cppcheck/README.md

 How To Use cppcheck
 ===================

-Alright, enough introductions lets get to what you are really interested in; how do you actually use this debugger?
+Alright, enough introductions let's get to what you are really interested in; how do you actually use this debugger?

 <a name="outofbounds"></a>
 In the code below, the user initializes a char array of size 10 and then assigns 0 to slot #10.
-This seems ok at first glance, however the user forgot that by declaring an array of size 10, the array indicies go from 0 to 9.
+This seems ok at first glance, however the user forgot that by declaring an array of size 10, the array indices go from 0 to 9.
 What this means is that in the code line `a[10] = 0;` the `[10]` would go out of bounds.

 ```